-painting 101: Best Painting Advice to Create a front porch masterpiece
+painting 101: We Share our Best Painting Advice to Create a front porch masterpiece Season After Season!

-Learn our best painting advice & tips plus a step by step process on how to paint your front door.
-How do you chose a color?
+Learn our best painting advice & tips, plus a step by step process on how to paint a front door without removing it.
+How do you choose a color?
 What paint should you use?
 We answer all your questions right here.

 As many of you probably already know, I have a slight obsession with front doors, front porches, and in particular my front door.
-If you’ve been following along, you may have noticed that my front door has been painted not once, twice or even three times, but a total of four times this past year alone.
-And it has been transformed for various seasons and holidays countless additional times.
+If you’ve been following along for a while, you may have noticed that I’ve painted my front door not once, twice or even three times, but a total of four times this past year alone.
+And it has been transformed for various seasons and holidays countless times.

 One Year, One Door, Four Colors

 I decided I would embrace my obsession and take a moment to share some of the highlights from a year in the life of my front door.
-I will also be sharing my best painting tips and advice for painting (or repainting) your front door.
+I will also be sharing my best painting tips and advice for repainting or painting a front door.
 Here is the simple step by step process I use and some additional information I have researched over the years.
-Also, be sure to read Pro Painting Tips where Julie shares her kitchen cabinet painting experience and an interview with her professional painters.
+Also, be sure to check out our professional painting tips where Julie shares her kitchen cabinet painting experience and an interview with her professional painters.

 This post contains affiliate shopping links for your convenience.
-These products we use, love, and/or recommend.
+These are products we use, love, and/or recommend.
 Shopping with us is no additional cost to you.
 But the links help us pay our blogging expenses.
-We always appreciate your supporting our blog.
+We always appreciate you supporting our blog.

 Best Painting Advice I Learned Along the Way